Skip to main content Skip to footer

 Follow the steps below to register as a scholarship applicant for a course and submit your scholarship application:

-What to know about your application review and when you'll hear back:
+Information for applicants: What to know about the application review and when you'll hear back:

 Any award is pending scholarship funds being made available: if their application is not funded, the applicant will be notified and their registration will be cancelled.